nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

 **Stimulation instance structure (defined in `*_nibs.json`)**

 `StimulusSet` (in `*_nibs.json`)
-- `StimulusID = "stim_A"` defines the internal structure of a stimulation instance:
+- `StimID = "stim_A"` defines the internal structure of a stimulation instance:
   - number of physical pulses in the instance: `PulseCount = N`
   - within-instance pulse spacing (uniform, if `N > 1`): `PulseRepetitionInterval` (+ `PulseRepetitionIntervalUnits`)
   - pulse properties: `PulseWaveform`, `PulseDuration`, `PulseCurrentDirection`